How to Invest in Bitcoin Stocks Without Actually Buying Bitcoin

 Can I invest in a Bitcoin ETF?

-As all ETFs are regulated by the SEC, which has still not approved a bitcoin ETF, there is no bitcoin ETFs trading on the New York exchange.
-The only available bitcoin ETFs are on the Canadian Stocks exchange, such as BTCC, for example.
+As all ETFs are regulated by the SEC, which has still not approved a bitcoin ETF, there is no direct bitcoin ETFs trading on the New York exchange.
+There are, however, two other options

 How to Invest in Bitcoin Proxy Stocks?

-Buying shares in one of there companies could expose you to bitcoin similarly to buying bitcoin or investing in GBTC.
-Many large corporations are investing in these companies as a proxy to bitcoin.
+Buying shares in one of these companies could expose you to bitcoin in a similar fashion to buying Bitcoin.
+Many large corporations are investing in these companies as a proxy for bitcoin.
 Furthermore, some institutions are not allowed by the regulation to own bitcoin.
 Consequently, JPMorgan, one of the largest US banks, recently announced on a crypto exposure basket an investment opportunity for its client that tracks bitcoin proxy stocks.

 Popular Bitcoin Proxy Stocks